 To make this decision, your estimator will:

-- calculate the vehicle's actual cash value at the time of the crash less its value as salvage.
+- Calculate the vehicle's actual cash value at the time of the incident less its value as salvage.

 How we determine a vehicle's value

-To determine a vehicle's current market value, we take the following into considering:
+To determine a vehicle's current market value, we consider:

 - mechanical, tire, exterior and interior condition